Abdullah Yusuf Ali: Triumph and Tragedy

 For all humanity a Great New Age!

-Whatever might have been the shape of the New Age that he wanted, it was not to come in his lifetime.
-As the obituary in The Times, London, observed: ‘In advancing age he seemed to have a sense of frustration to find that so much of what he had done was vanity and vexation of spirit… He wandered about at the end, an unquiet spirit with no fixed abode.’
+Whatever might have been the shape of the New Age he wanted, it would not come in his lifetime.
+As the obituary in The Times, London observed: ‘In advancing age, he seemed to have a sense of frustration to find that so much of what he had done was vanity and vexation of spirit… He wandered about at the end, an unquiet spirit with no fixed abode.’

 This biographical sketch relied on the following: